prisonbookscollective/prisonbookscollective.github.io/banned-books.md

 layout: default
 title: Books Banned from NC Prisons
 title_full: Books Banned from NC Prisons
-intro: 839 books are banned from North Carolina carceral institutions as of February 2022.
+intro: 826 books are banned from North Carolina carceral institutions as of September 2024.
 ---

 <div class="banned-books">